Memorial safety inspection

 While we are responsible for overall safety in our cemeteries, including risks from unstable memorials, we don't own the memorials.
 The owner of a memorial is the Deed Holder (grave owner of exclusive right of burial) or successor in title.
 This person is responsible for maintaining the memorial so that it does not become a hazard.

 However, in some cases, the current owner may not be identifiable as some records are extremely old and might not have been updated by current relatives or family members.
-If you would like to update the “Deed Holder” contact details please contact the Memorial Office at Roselawn Cemetery 028 9044 9398, Cemeteries and Crematorium Central Office 028 9027 0296 or email firstname.lastname@example.org
+If you would like to update the “Deed Holder” contact details please contact the Memorial Office at Roselawn Cemetery 028 9044 9398, Bereavement Services Office 028 9027 0296 or email firstname.lastname@example.org

 Memorial management policy